 BUSINESS AND TOURIST VISAS TO CHINA

 1. Passport.
 (Valid for 6 months beyond your stay, signed, with at least two blank visa pages.

-2. One passport photo. ($15.00 for a set of two if taken in our office.
+2. One recent passport photo. ($15.00 for a set of two if taken in our office.
 Tax included.
 China photos must be 48mm tall by 33mm wide.)